naaomiwang/naaomiwang/README.md

-👋 Hi, I’m @naaomiwang, a student in Singapore
+👋 Hello!
+I am Naomi, currently a student in Singapore.

-👀 I’m currently trying (and failing) to become better in ctfs and competitive programming
+👀 Curretly trying to explore my interests in cybersecurity and programming.

-🌱 I hope to work on more projects relating to data analytics and information security in the future :D
+🌱 I hope to work on more projects relating to web development and information security in the future :)

 <!---
 naaomiwang/naaomiwang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.